On Thurston's Euler class one conjecture: Further Questions

-A point strictly inside the unit dual ball cannot correspond to a taut foliation with a compact leaf.
-This makes it difficult to construct taut foliations with Euler class strictly inside the unit dual ball.
-An interesting case is taut foliations with trivial Euler class.
-Anosov flows provide one way of constructing taut foliations of Euler class zero, since the stable (unstable) foliation of an Anosov flow has trivial Euler class (the flow direction is a section.) \begin{question} Which 3-manifolds with infinite first homology have a taut foliation with trivial Euler class? \end{question} As a concrete example we do not even know if the Whitehead link complement has a taut foliation with Euler class zero.
-Such a taut foliation, if it exists, should have boundary Reeb components because of the parity condition.
-More precisely, if there is no Reeb component on $\partial M$, then $\chi(S)$ and $\langle e(\mathcal{F}) , [S] \rangle$ have the same parity for each properly embedded surface $S$.
-Therefore choosing $S$ to be a twice-punctured disk bounding one of the link components implies that $e(\mathcal{F})$ is not identically zero ($\langle e(\mathcal{F}),[S] \rangle$ is an odd integer). \\ Since \cite{thurston1986norm}, other classes of geometric structures such as pseudo-Anosov flows on closed 3-manifolds and quasi-geodesic flows on closed hyperbolic 3-manifolds are known to have a similar `efficient intersection property', i.e., inequality (\ref{inequality}) holds for their Euler class (here the Euler class is associated to the orthogonal plane bundle to the flow) \cite{calegari2006universal}. \begin{question} Let $\Phi$ be the set of pseudo-Anosov flows on a closed 3-manifold (respectively quasi-geodesic flows on a closed hyperbolic 3-manifold).
-What points inside the dual unit ball can be realized as Euler class of elements of $\Phi$? \end{question} Gabai and Mosher \cite{mosher1996laminations} proved that for any finite depth taut foliation on a closed, hyperbolic 3-manifold there is an almost transverse pseudo-Anosov flow.
-Fenley and Mosher \cite{fenley2001quasigeodesic} proved that these flows are quasi-geodesic as well.
-Moreover it can be easily seen that they have the same Euler class (See section 6.6 of \cite{calegari2007foliations} for a good exposition).
-Hence Gabai's theorem about vertices of unit dual ball (theorem \ref{gabai}), implies similar results for these classes of flows as well, that is, the vertices of dual unit ball can be realized as Euler classes of pseudo-Anosov flows (respectively quasi-geodesic flows) on closed hyperbolic 3-manifolds.
+A point strictly inside the dual unit ball cannot correspond to a taut foliation having a compact leaf of negative Euler characteristic.
+This makes it difficult to construct taut foliations with Euler class strictly inside the dual unit ball.
+An interesting case is that of taut foliations with trivial Euler class. \emph{Anosov flows} provide one way of constructing taut foliations of Euler class zero.
+The \emph{weak stable (unstable) foliation} of an Anosov flow is a taut foliation since it has no compact leaves, and it has trivial Euler class since the flow direction is a section.
+To the best of my knowledge, it is not known whether or not every closed hyperbolic 3-manifold with positive first Betti number admits an Anosov flow. \begin{question} Which 3-manifolds with positive first Betti number admit a taut foliation with trivial Euler class? \end{question} As a concrete example, we do not know if the Whitehead link complement has a taut foliation, transverse to the boundary, and with relative Euler class zero.
+Such a taut foliation, if it exists, should have boundary Reeb components because of the \emph{relative parity condition}.
+More precisely, if there is no Reeb component on $\partial M$, then $\chi_s(S)$ and $\langle e(\mathcal{F}) , [S] \rangle$ have the same parity for each properly embedded oriented surface $S$.
+Now if $\mathcal{F}$ has no boundary Reeb component, and $S$ is a twice-punctured disk bounding one of the link components, then

-Another class of geometric structures that satisfy a similar `efficient intersection property' is tight contact structures.
-Every $C^{1,0}$ taut foliation can be perturbed to a tight contact structure \cite{EliashbergThurston199712}\cite{kazez2015approximating} so Euler classes of tight contact structures include Euler classes of taut foliations.